Kevin-Vu/circe-kubernetes/README.md

 ```
 $ mvn -DskipTests com.google.cloud.tools:jib-maven-plugin:build -Dimage=gcr.io/$GOOGLE_CLOUD_PROJECT/circe-spring:v1
 ```
-On Google Cloud Platform in the **Container Registry**, note the link of the image you have created, it should look like `gcr.io/<SOMETHING>/circe-spring`
+The image is available in your Google Cloud Platform, in the **Container Registry** section.

 4. Create a Configmap with the hostname of postgres
 ```